009: Thinking Fast + Slow

 - It’s hard to hold multiple conflicting thoughts simultaneously

-Thus, our thinking falls into paths of least resistance.
-So we're vulnerable to System 1's shortcuts.
+Thus, we falls into paths of least resistance.
+We're vulnerable to System 1's shortcuts.

 Kahneman writes :